How to choose mould steel

 (d) Dimensional stability

 The cyclic loading nature of the injection moulding process subjects the mould materials to considerable stress and elastic deformation levels.

 The ideal mould material should possess sufficient strength and durability to resist permanent deformation but sufficient ductility to resist cracking and impact loadings.

 For this purpose, many grades of mould steel, especially steel alloys, have been developed to fulfill the above requirements.

-The processing of injection mold components can be divided into machining (such as lathe, milling, numerical control milling, grinding, fitter, engraving, polishing, etc.), electrical processing (such as electrode, wire cutting, etc.) and casting processing.
+The processing of injection mold components can be divided into machining (such as lathe, milling, numerical control milling, grinding, fitter, engraving, polishing, etc.), electrical processing (such as an electrode, wire cutting, etc.), and casting processing.

 The selection of mould steel must consider both the service life and the machining of the die.

 Consider the steel material from the machinability.
 It is best to use the low hardness steel that can be machined conventionally during cutting.
 Still, this steel is difficult to ensure the service life of the mold and the accuracy of the cavity.

 Therefore, in actual work, the pre-hardened (quenched and tempered) steel with good machinability is often used as the mould insert.